 sootsim open

-Resolve a port, dev-server URL, bundle URL, or full shell URL, then load it into the current sim by default.
+Resolve a port, dev-server URL, bundle URL, full shell URL, or app deep link.
+Ports and bundle targets load into a sim; custom-scheme URLs and leading-slash routes dispatch through the current app’s React Native Linking pipeline.
 Fresh sims open in a separate window.
 Named profiles force a fresh Electron or Playwright sim because storage isolation is fixed at window/context construction time.
-A SootSim preview/build link (e.g. https://sootsim.com/preview/<id>) is a full player page, not a driveable sim — open recognizes it and launches it in your browser for viewing instead of mis-loading the HTML as a bundle (a remote preview can never attach to the local CLI bridge, which only binds from localhost).
+A SootSim preview/build link (e.g. https://sootsim.com/preview/<id>) is a full player page, not a driveable sim; open recognizes it and launches it in your browser for viewing instead of mis-loading the HTML as a bundle.

 terminal